 Paul’s joy transcended his personal interests.
 His joy came in serving others even though he paid a price for it.

 “I now rejoice in my sufferings for you”

 Paul did not rejoice in suffering itself, but he rejoiced that his suffering brought the gospel to the Colossians.

 God has a purpose in suffering that goes beyond our own personal ends.

-There is a ministry of suffering that does something for your soul.
-Suffering develops character.
-It enables us to grow in grace (2 Cor.
+God sends a ministry of suffering that does something for our souls.
+Suffering develops character; it enables us to grow in grace (2 Cor.
 12:9,10).
 We grow into spiritual maturity more rapidly when we suffer if we orient to the grace of God.
-We are not nearly so quick to criticize others if we have been hurt by criticism.
-We think twice before we criticize someone else because we remember the scars that we received from the sharp tongue of someone else.
+We are not nearly so quick to criticize others if we experience criticism.
+We will think twice before we castigate someone else because we remember the scars that we received from the sharp tongue of someone else.
 Suffering mellows us as Christians.
-Eventually, we become a veteran Christian, tested, and approved.
+Eventually, we become a veteran Christian, tested and approved.

 Paul wrote, “I am exceedingly joyful in all our tribulation” (2 Cor.
 7:4).
 He learned the blessed benefits of suffering.
 Paul knew the best is yet ahead.
 We will not suffer in eternity.
 We will receive a body free from pain and suffering.
 One day there will be no more death, sorrow, crying, or pain (Rev. 21:4).
 Brush away the tears.
 Fix your eyes on the suffering Savior,

 “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Heb.
 12:2).